 - YOU MUST HAVE THE RIGHT TOOLS FOR THE JOB

--NORMAL IS NECESSARY
+-NORMAL CERVICAL CURVE; NORMAL IS NECESSARY

-The whole reason your body requires a "normal" lordotic cervical curve is to allow for normal joint motion --- joints can only move correctly when normal structure is present.
-In an age of relativism, this can be a bitter pill to swallow --- particularly if you do not have any overt symptoms or pain.
-In other words, many would have you believe that your "normal" is different than my "normal".
+The whole reason your body requires a “normal” lordotic cervical curve is to allow for normal joint motion — joints can only move correctly when normal structure is present.
+In an age of relativism, this can be a bitter pill to swallow — particularly if you do not have any overt symptoms or pain.
+In other words, many would have you believe that your “normal” is different than my “normal”.
 Not true.
-Back in a 1959 study done by Borden, Hechtman, and Gershon-Cohen --- all M.D.'s (The Normal Cervical Lordosis), began to answer this question of what makes up a normal cervical curve.
-And although the measuring method was dramatically different than today's methods, their picture of what constitutes "normal" was just about identical to what would pass for normal today.
-Although there have been numerous studies on this topic since, a 2005 study in JMPT (a medical journal) sums it up nicely in a study called Determining the Relationship Between Cervical Lordosis and Neck Complaints.
-Listen to what the authors wrote after sorting patients into two main groups --- those with neck problems and those without.

 “We found a statistically significant association between cervical pain and lordosis less than 20 degrees and a “clinically normal” range for cervical lordosis of 31 degrees to 40 degrees.
 Patients with lordosis of 20 degrees or less were more likely to have cervicogenic symptoms [symptoms arising from the neck].
 The odds that a patient with cervical pain had a lordosis of 0 degrees or less was 18 times greater than for a patient with a noncervical complaint.“

--POOR POSTURE IS SUBLUXATION
+-NORMAL CERVICAL CURVE; POOR POSTURE IS SUBLUXATION

 Some of the others specifically mentioned in the peer-reviewed research included things as diverse as fear, sadness, emotional instability, mental acuity, mood, energy levels, back pain, coordination, constipation, and even certain types of cancer.
 There is even research linking poor posture to shorter life span.
 What I really want you to notice here is how few of these problems that were mentioned have anything whatsoever to do with pain.
 Suffice it to say that FHP (Forward Head Posture) along with trunk flexion (THE POSTURE OF AGE) have tons of peer-review showing how detrimental they are to human health.

--ADJUSTMENTS ALONE CAN’T FIX IT
+-NORMAL CERVICAL CURVE; ADJUSTMENTS ALONE CAN’T FIX IT

 Chiropractors cringe at old standbys such as “How many chiropractors does it take to change a light bulb?
 Just one, but it will take him one year and 150 visits to do it.”
 We deserve to cringe.
-For decades, the profession has been telling patients that all they need to solve their problem is more adjustments.
+For decades, the profession has been telling patients that all they need to solve their problem is more adjustments (HERE).
 Don’t get me wrong; adjustments are extremely powerful (HERE).

 He then says why.
 “The answer is painfully obvious to professionals in other fields like university biophyisics and biomedical engineering who are engaged in studying the more technical aspect of the human machine.”
 In other words, chiropractors have failed to comprehend the importance of certain physical properties that all living tissues possess, “elasticity, viscosity, plasticity, and strength“.
-We have failed to grasp just how big a role that physics plays in solving the problem of abnormal spinal curves.
+We (my profession) have collectively failed to grasp just how big a role that physics (BIOMECHANICS) plays in solving the problem of abnormal spinal curves.

-Don’t get me wrong; restoration of motion is critically important and can bring about rapid pain relief (HERE, HERE, and HERE are great examples of this).
-One of the chief things I like about our unique brand of Tissue Remodeling is the fact that it rapidly changes the VERY PHYSICS OF SCAR TISSUE so that long-term structural correction is easier to make --- much easier to make.
+Don’t get me wrong; restoration of motion (BOTH SECTIONAL AND SEGMENTAL) is critically important and can bring about rapid pain relief (HERE, HERE, and HERE are great examples of this).
+One of the chief things I like about our unique brand of Tissue Remodeling is the fact that it rapidly changes the VERY PHYSICS OF SCAR TISSUE so that long-term structural correction is easier to make — much easier to make.
 However, it’s important to understand that pain relief is not where the process ends for people wanting to live a long, fruitful, productive, and pain-free life.

--YOU MUST HAVE ACCURATE AND REPEATABLE METHODS OF ANALYSIS
+-NORMAL CERVICAL CURVE; YOU MUST HAVE ACCURATE AND REPEATABLE METHODS OF ANALYSIS

 This isn’t exactly rocket science.
 There are essentially two different aspects to this bullet point.
 Visual Postural Analysis and / or X-rays.
 The more accurate of the two will almost always be X-ray.
 I also love to use RANGES OF MOTION.
-This is simple to check, takes all of about 10 seconds to do, and in most cases, will tell me exactly where I need to focus my attention --- particularly with Tissue Remodeling.
+This is simple to check, takes all of about 10 seconds to do, and in most cases, will tell me exactly where I need to focus my attention — particularly with Tissue Remodeling.

--YOU MUST HAVE THE RIGHT TOOLS FOR THE JOB
+-NORMAL CERVICAL CURVE; YOU MUST HAVE THE RIGHT TOOLS FOR THE JOB

-In order to restore a faulty curve, you are going to have to engage in activities / forms of treatment that actually change the physical properties of the tissue mentioned a few paragraphs earlier --- things that actually cause TISSUE DEFORMATION.
+In order to restore an abnormal curve, you are going to have to engage in activities / forms of treatment that actually change the physical properties of the tissue mentioned a few paragraphs earlier — things that actually cause TISSUE DEFORMATION.
 This takes time.
-Not time as in month after month of adjustment after adjustment --- adjustments that each last no more than a fraction of a second.
+Not time as in month after month of adjustment after adjustment — adjustments that each last no more than a fraction of a second.
 But time as in changing tissues by stretching them into a normal position.
 Dr Payne puts it like this.
 “What we really need are ways to apply sustained corrective forces for a sufficient time to change the soft tissues.”

 It was Dr. Rene Calliet’s 1987 book Rejuvenation Strategy that stated, “Most attempts to correct posture are directed toward the spine, shoulders and pelvis.
 All are important, but, head position takes precedence over all others.
 The body follows the head.
 Therefore, the entire body is best aligned by first restoring proper functional alignment to the head“.
 Dr. Calliet was the Director of Physical Medicine and Rehabilitation at USC’s School of Medicine at the time he wrote this.

--CONSEQUENCES OF SUBLUXATION / ABNORMAL CERVICAL CURVE
+NORMAL CERVICAL CURVE -VS- ABNORMAL CERVICAL CURVE: CONSEQUENCES OF SUBLUXATION / ABNORMAL CERVICAL CURVE

 This, folks, is where the rubber meets the road.
-The truth is, as the study at the top of the page said, some cases of subluxation / abnormal cervical curve are “clinically silent“.
+As the study at the top of the page said, some cases of subluxation / abnormal cervical curve are “clinically silent“.
 In other words, because they might not be producing any overt symptoms, most people (physicians included) would not consider them as important or harmful.
 However, there are four symptoms that come up time and time again not only in the scientific literature, but in the clinical setting as well, that are associated with abnormal curvature of the cervical spine.
 These four are….

 - ABNORMAL RANGE OF MOTION